kukretiaditi/weather_app/README.md

 # weather_app

-i made this weather dashboard using html, css and javascript
+I made this weather dashboard using html, css and javascript